In this interview, I talk to author Michael K Rose.

 I began by e-publishing a few short stories.
 I wasn't too concerned about it at that time.
-But when I put together my first print book, my collection Short Stories, I knew that any errors could not be easily fixed once it went to press.
+But when I put together my first print book, my collection The Vast Expanse Beyond, I knew that any errors could not be easily fixed once it went to press.
 So I did the work that needed to be done.

 I'm blessed (and cursed) with a rather meticulous mind and I tend to notice errors in just about every book I read.
 I also spent not a little time researching grammar, punctuation, etc.